-Kidde warrants that the enclosed alarm will be free from defects in material and workmanship or design under normal use and service for a period of ten years from the date of purchase.
+Kidde warrants that the enclosed alarm (but not the AA replaceable batteries on AA battery models) will be free from defects in material and workmanship or design under normal use and service for a period of ten years from the date of purchase.
 The obligation of Kidde under this warranty is limited to repairing or replacing the alarm or any part which we find to be defective in material, workmanship or design (part replacement only, no installation), free of charge, upon receiving the alarm with proof of date of purchase, postage and return postage prepaid, to Warranty Service Department, Kidde, 1016 Corporate Park Drive, Mebane, NC 27302.
-Before shipping the product, follow the steps in the Permanently Disable Alarm / Discharge Battery section.
+Before shipping the product, please remove the batteries from the battery compartment, or follow the steps in Permanently Disable Alarm / Discharge Battery section, depending your model type.